joeypizzas/odin-calculator/planning.md

         - Adds class with style that original display number had.
         - Maybe selects parent display div.
         - Inserts new div into the DOM.
+    - allClear function.
+        - calls function that clears display.
+        - calls function that adds new div with parameter of 0.
+        - sets first and second number variables, and operator variable to 0.
 6. Make the calculator work:
     - Put event handler on the container for all buttons.
 Use event delegation to capture click on child button when it bubbles up.
+    - add style to show button clicked on click down, and then remove the style on click up.
     - When a button is clicked, if user input is a number or a decimal.
-        - If first number variable is 'empty' and operator variable is 'empty'.
+        - If first number variable is 0 and operator variable is 0.
             - assign number or decimal to first number variable.
-        - Else if first number variable != 'empty' and operator variable is 'empty'.
+        - Else if first number variable != 0 and operator variable is 0.
             - If user input is a number.
                 - Concat it to first number variable.
             - Else.
                 - if .includes() string method on string doesn't include decimal.
                     - concat decimal to first number variable.
-        - Else if first number variable !='empty' and operator variable != 'empty' and second number variable = 'empty'.
+        - Else if first number variable !=0 and operator variable != 0 and second number variable = 0.
             - assign number or decimal to second number variable.
-        - Else first number variable != 'empty' and operator variable != 'empty' and second number variable != 'empty'.
+        - Else first number variable != 0 and operator variable != 0 and second number variable != 0.
             - If user input is a number.
                 - Concat it to second number variable.
             - Else.
                 - if .includes() string method on string doesn't include decimal.
                     - concat decimal to second number variable.
     Else (meaning user input is an operator or clear button).
-        - If operator variable === 'empty'.
+        - If operator variable === 0.
             - If user input === +.
                 - Assign user input to operator variable.
             - Else If user input === -.